realm/realm-kotlin/README.md

 }
 ```

-- If you use the model classes or query results inside the Android module(`androidApp/build.gradle.kts`) you need to add a compile time dependency as follow:
+- If you use the model classes or query results inside the Android module(`androidApp/build.gradle.kts`) you need to add a compile time dependency as follows:

 ```Gradle
 dependencies {